Last updated on May 7th, 2021 at 04:15 pm

 2. Explore Fernandina Beach’s history: The town is a perfect place to discover on foot.
 Stop at the Amelia Island Museum of History and you can arrange for a variety of guided tours.
 Call (904)261-7378, ext.
 105, for details.

-3. Kingsley Plantation: Part of a little known national park, this beautiful site tells fascinating stories of slaves and slave holders that may surprise you.
-This scenic spot deserves to be better known!
+3. Kingsley Plantation: Part of a little known national park, this beautiful site tells little-known stories of slaves and slave holders that may surprise you.
+This scenic and fascinating spot deserves to be better known!
 More about the Kingsley Plantation from Florida Rambler.

 4. Timucuan Preserve: Timucuan Ecological and Historic Preserve is a national park.
 It is 46,000 acres of salt marshes, coastal dunes, and hardwood hammocks, but it also preserves fascinating Florida history, including a re-creation of Fort Caroline, built by the French.
 More about the Timucuan Preserve from Florida Rambler.

 5. Big and Little Talbot Island State Parks.Two adjacent state parks offer a wealth of recreational possibilities.
 Little Talbot Island is one of the few remaining undeveloped barrier islands in Florida.
 It has five miles of white sand beaches, but also maritime forests, dunes and salt marshes.
 You can bike on the beach here and even rent bikes at the ranger station.
 Little Talbot has highly sought after beach-area campsites.
 Big Talbot State Park offers hiking and the picturesque Boneyard Beach.
 More from Florida Rambler the two Talbot Island State Parks.